mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 190 - Unnecessary Properties/readme.md

 We can detect unused attributes.

-But in many cases, we need a good designer to validate the real need.
+But in many cases, we need an excellent designer to validate the actual need.

 # Tags